 Welcome!
 My name is Sysy Morales.
 (Sysy is pronounced like two letter C’s and yes, it’s my real name) I’m the creator of this site.
 I have had type 1 diabetes since age 11.
-I’m a wife, stay at home mother of twin toddlers, diabetes health coach, diabetes advocate, peer mentor, and public speaker.
+I’m a wife, I unschool my twin five year old son and daughter, am a health coach, diabetes advocate, peer mentor, freelance writer and public speaker.
 I juggle glass balls all day (you probably do, too!)

 It’s the principles which have worked for me that can work for you.
 Not the details of diabetes management.
 (Remember, I’m no doctor!)